Former KKK member warns Congress of danger of veterans turning to extremism - NewsBreak

 “They did not approach me with pitchforks and burning crosses, but with a plate of BBQ ribs, a bible and the promise of brotherhood I missed from my days in the Army,” said Buckley.

-Buckley said when his 4-year-old son asked for his own KKK outfit, his wife stepped in and said she had enough.
+Buckley said when his four-year-old son asked for his own KKK outfit, his wife stepped in and said she had enough.

 Buckley changed course, condemning the racism and hatred he once sought to cope with his pain.